u-d-ash/Bloggo/content/blogposts/winter_arc/index.md

 Delhi's main player, Vaibhav, had a forehand that tested the limits of the tennis ball — give him a ball at the optimal height and he would punish you.
 Sibi had a game plan in mind: slice, slice, and slice.
 A lower ball would mean he would have to compromise on speed to get the ball over the net.

 This battle of two very contrasting playing styles was pure cinema.
 People from Roorkee, Bombay, Kanpur and a few others joined as the match unfolded.
 They were calling it the best match of the tournament so far.
 After two sets of brilliant tennis, the match was level: 4–6, 6–3.
-We had also developed an off-court rivalry with the ear-splitting cheerleaders of IIT Delhi — their girls' team.
+We had also developed an off-court rivalry with the ear-splitting cheerleaders of IIT Delhi (their girls' team).

 > *"If she doesn't stop then I am going to pop that bitch off."* - Idhaa

 The final set was as intense as the previous two — a close fight, but it swayed Delhi's way, 3–6.
 The doubles match started on a poor note, with Delhi leading 3–0.
-I should also mention that at this point, Sir was not with us — he was in the city with Krishna for a hospital check-up.
+I should also mention that at this point, Sir was not with us.
+He was in the city with Krishna for a hospital check-up.
 I did my best to give tips to Sibi and Pranav as the first set slipped away, 2–6.

 However, they found their rhythm in the second set and Sir had also joined us by then.
 Both pairs were playing almost at par with each other, but our boys edged them slightly, and though I don't remember the exact scoreline, we had a set point.
 We did not convert it, unfortunately.
 Eventually, it reached 6–6 — time for a tiebreak.
 We started well in the tiebreak but could not see it through.